simon-weber/gmusicapi/README.md

 What's on the way:

-* better docs, including expected responses
+* better packaging
-* autoplaylist support
+* verification of call responses

 ##Usage